-If you have a bird that seems ill, your first and most important move should be to remove the bird to an area that is completely separate from your other birds.
+If you notice any of the above sick chicken symptoms, your first and most important move should be to remove the bird to an area that is completely separate from your other birds.

-Quarantining sick birds is the most important factor in preventing the spread of disease to rest of your birds.
+Quarantining sick birds as soon as you identify them is the most important factor in preventing the spread of disease to rest of your birds.

 Chickens can also be very nosey, and they will peck at sores on sick birds in the flock.
 Separating an injured bird from the rest of the group will help it heal faster.